The United Nations Office for Project Services (UNOPS)

 Funded by the World Bank and its partners, the Somalia Urban Resilience Project – Phase II (SURP-II) aims to strengthen public service delivery capacity of local governments, increase access to climate-resilient urban infrastructure and services, and provide immediate and effective response to crises and emergencies.
 The project is being implemented in Baidoa, Beledweyne, Dhusamareb, Garowe, Kismayo and Mogadishu.

-To support the project, UNOPS helped design urban roads in two municipalities of Baidoa and Kismayo.
+To support the project, UNOPS helped design urban roads and drainage infrastructure in the municipalities of Baidoa, Garowe, Mogadishu (drainage and roads), as well as Beledweyne, Dhusamareb and Kismayo (roads only).
 UNOPS is also providing technical assistance on the implementation of road works in Baidoa, Garowe, Kismayo and Mogadishu.
 More than 36 kilometres of roads and a bridge are being built.

 "The successful completion of this project will help people in cities like Baidoa – including people internally displaced due to conflict and drought – access vital services," said Abdullahi Ali Watiin, Mayor of Baidoa.